Pincer-org/Pincer/docs/README.md

 ### Inherited client

-You have the possibility to use your own class to inherit from the pincer bot base.
+You have the possibility to use your own class to inherit from the Pincer bot base.

 ```py
 class Bot(Client):